PaloAltoNetworks/autofocus-lenz/README.md

 * Added section "upload_source" for session output.
 * Expanded special "count" function to work across meta and session sections.
 * Updated LenzNameSpace to include platform coverage.
+* Added references and tag source to the "tag_info" function.
+* Fixed an issue where multiprocess module would hang due to a suspected race condition.

 v1.2.5 - 04APR2018
 * Added a try/except to catch tag_check queries the script is unable to parse correctly.